rackerlabs/technical-blog/_posts/2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering.md

 ![]({% asset_path 2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering/Picture13.png %})

 Go to the **n.virginia** TGW attachment console and notice a peering request in a pending state.
-Go ahead and accept the request:
+Go ahead and accept the request.

 ![]({% asset_path 2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering/Picture14.png %})

 #### 7. Configure VPC C and D attachments

-We need to create a new TGW attachment for VPC C and VPC D in their respective regions with the attachment type: **VPC**.
+You need to create a new TGW attachment for VPC C and VPC D in their respective regions with the attachment type: **VPC**.

 The following diagrams shows the VPC C and D details: